 - Be clear on your pricing model - state any assumptions you made when pricing (e.g. availability of resources, timing etc)

 - Check that you have provided us with all of the information requested.
 If for some reason you are struggling to provide all the information, ask us for advice.

 - Complete and return the documents by the date and time given.
 Check that you have signed everything you should have.
 Return in an unmarked envelope with the Tender reference number clearly visible.

 - Don't include publicity or promotional material in your submission unless you are asked to do so.

 - Keep electronic copies of all submissions.
 You will be able to cut and paste answers into future council PQQs and ITTs and save time.

 - Do ask for feedback if you are unsuccessful, it will help you with the next tender.

 - Do give us feedback about our tender process, just email us at email@example.com .
 Thanks - this will help us improve.

-'Winning the Contract' training
+'Winning the Contract' online guide

-If you would like further help with public sector tendering, why not access this free online training.
+If you would like further help with public sector tendering, why not access this free online guide.
 It was designed by the government particularly for smaller contractors wanting to tender for public sector contracts.